jodalyst/lab_bc_client/README.md

 lab-bc configure
 ```

 And provide your kerberos (lowercase), MIT ID, the lab-bc server endpoint (for Fall 2025 6.205/6.S965 this is likely `fpga3.mit.edu/lab-bc2`).
 These will be used to verify your submissions to the build server.
-You only need to run that once after the installation.
+You only need to run `configure` once after the installation.
+The system should verify your credentials when you submit them.
+If you get a error/issue, read what it says...maybe you aren't in the class so your credentials aren't on the machine?
+Maybe you typed in the wrong server endpoint?

 ## Running Builds